macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - central conflict of postdoccing is between you and your goals, and the goals of your boss.
 It requires a lot of communication, negotiation and careful prioritisation to keep everyone happy.
 - stress of uncertainty about what happens next
 - can be very lonely without the support of your cohort and in a new place
+- now staff, have to do health and safety training etc. that staff need to do
+- in a grey area between staff and non staff.
+What should you get involved with?
+What can you skip?
+- change of relationship with having a supervisor versus having a boss can be hard to negotiate

 ### Tips
 - Learn how to prioritise your work.
 You might need to negotiate this with your boss.
 My boss agreed I should spend one day a week on my own work, and 4 days on his work.
 This meant I could get old projects finished but still make progress on what I was employed to do.